Marketing is getting tougher.

 You could have potential customers signing up from every corner of the country/globe.
-Time zones and cultural differences can have a massive impact on your rates of attendance and (ultimately) sales conversions.
+Time zones and cultural differences can have a huge impact on your attendance rates.

 Not everyone adheres to the American concept of a workweek!

-Applying this principle to the data, we haven’t found that Monday or Tuesday or Saturday or any particular day is “best” for a webinar in terms of attendance.
+Applying this principle to the data, we haven’t found that any particular day is “best” for a webinar.
 We’ve discovered that how far into the workweek is what matters.

-In the US, that would mean that hosting a webinar on a Monday or Friday puts you at a disadvantage; Tuesdays and Thursdays are your best bet.
+In the US, that would mean that hosting a webinar on Monday or Friday puts you at a disadvantage.
+Tuesdays and Thursdays are your best bet.
 If your audience is Indian, Friday might be just fine.
 If they’re Moroccan, Friday is a terrible idea.

 You’ve just got to know who you’re dealing with.